 |Single Accounts (owned by one person)||$250,000 per owner|

 |Joint Accounts (two or more persons)||$250,000 per co-owner|

 |IRAs and certain other retirement accounts||$250,000 per owner|

 For more information about FDIC insurance coverage, visit www.fdic.gov.
-If you have questions about FDIC coverage limits and requirements, visit https://edie.fdic.gov/index.html, call toll-free (877) ASK-FDIC, or ask a bank representative.
+If you have questions about FDIC coverage limits and requirements, or want to calculate your coverage, visit https://edie.fdic.gov/index.html or call toll-free (877) ASK-FDIC.